afigegoznaet/YAC_Commander/README.md

 Things to add:
 * Some sort of Directory action if a drive is removed(maybe just notification)
-* Context menu
+* Context menu (in progress)
 * chown / chmod
 * soft/hard linking
 * Plugins support
-* Add home directory / custom links to mountpoints bar
+* Addition of custom links to mountpoints bar
 * TBU

 Implemented sutff: